 B. Course Materials in Alternate Format

-Any printed materials other than textbooks required for course work (tests, handouts, reserve materials, syllabus, etc.) will be produced in alternate format by the Disabled Student Support Services office.
-The materials must be supplied to the Disabled Student Services office in a readable condition.
+Any printed materials other than textbooks required for course work (tests, handouts, reserve materials, syllabus, etc.) will be produced in alternate format by the Student Disability Support Services office.
+The materials must be supplied to the Student Disability Services office in a readable condition.
 Materials will be produced according to the following time frames:

-Students who are approved for use of a tape recorder or notetaker for class notes are encouraged to use a tape recorder because of the absolute accuracy of the information.
+Students who are approved for use of an audio recorder or notetaker for class notes are encouraged to use an audio recorder because of the absolute accuracy of the information.
 The student is responsible for providing his/her own tape recorder and tapes.
-Some tape recorders are available for temporary checkout through the DSSS office.
+Some tape recorders are available for temporary checkout through the SDS office.

-See Section _____: Suggestions for Students for information on efficient and effective use of a tape recorder for class notes.
+See Section _____: Suggestions for Students for information on efficient and effective use of an audio recorder for class notes.

 Students who utilize notetakers should be aware of the following provisions and limitations:

-- 2. the DSSS office will provide notetaking paper, either two-part NCR paper or “copyset” paper, so there will be a copy for the notetaker and a copy for the student.
-The DSSS office does not have personnel or facilities for transcribing notes.
+- 2. the SDS office will provide carbon copy notetaking paper, so there will be a copy for the notetaker and a copy for the student.
+The SDS office does not have personnel or facilities for transcribing notes.

 - 3. Notetaking as an accommodation is intended to provide or supplement what you would do for yourself.
 You are not entitled to notes as an accommodation when you are absent from class.